arwtsh/Blog/_posts/2025-01-24-SmarterAsserts.md

   ```
   {: file='ObjectPool.cpp'}

+  The Blueprint function `Print String` or `Print Text` can output to the screen and log.

+  > This is good for minor or non-fatal errors.
+Idealy, a programmer would notice the error, find why the error occured, and then fix the bug.
+  {: .prompt-tip }

+  > Programmers might not notice the error, or purposefully ignore it thinking it doesn't have any impact on what they are currently testing.
+Unlike Unity, errors logged will NOT pause the game.
+  {: .prompt-warning }

 ### 3. [Asserts](https://dev.epicgames.com/documentation/en-us/unreal-engine/asserts-in-unreal-engine)

   Completely crash the engine and bring up the crash reporter.
 Unreal has several macros that help the engine correctly crash.
 This is C++ only, and is Unreal's suggested method of handling errors in C++.
 If you are debugging from Visual Studio, Rider, or other IDE, it will create a breakpoint instead of completely crashing the game.